 Once books have passed the screening process, they are distributed to the preliminary round judges for review.
 A total of 27 qualified judges (three in each category) review all of the books submitted in their assigned category over the course of a four-month reading period.
 At the end of January, the judges meet face-to-face to select the four finalists in each category.

 Following the finalist announcement, the three final round judges in each category receive the books selected in January and spend approximately one month reviewing these titles.
 The judges then meet face-to-face in early March to determine the winners.
-Winning titles are kept confidential until the Awards gala in April.
+Winning titles are kept confidential until the Awards Ceremony in April.
 Please visit our judging page for more information about the process.